 OA licensing and copyright

 Open access (OA) articles in Springer Nature journals are published under Creative Commons licences.
 These provide an industry-standard framework to support easy re-use of open access material.

 Our preferred licence is the Creative Commons Attribution v4.0 International licence (CC BY), and all Springer Nature-owned journals with open access options offer the CC BY licence.
 The CC BY licence is the most open licence available and considered the industry 'gold standard' for open access; it is also preferred by many funders.
 This licence allows readers to copy and redistribute the material in any medium or format, and to alter, transform, or build upon the material, including for commercial use, providing the original author is credited.

-CC BY is used for all articles in the BMC and SpringerOpen journals, in Nature Communications, the Communications journals, Scientific Reports, Scientific Data, Palgrave Communications, and in the majority of Springer hybrid journals.
-It is also the default licence for all other Springer Nature-owned fully open access journals and for OA content in all journals in the Palgrave Macmillan hybrid portfolio and in the majority of hybrid academic titles on the nature.com platform.
+CC BY is used for all articles in the BMC and SpringerOpen journals, in Nature Communications, the Communications journals, Scientific Reports, Scientific Data, Palgrave Communications, and for OA articles in the majority of Springer hybrid and Transformative Journals.
+It is also the licence used for all other Springer Nature-owned fully open access journals and for OA content in all hybrid/Transformative Journals in the Palgrave Macmillan portfolio and in the academic titles on the nature.com platform.

-Where journals offer a range of Creative Commons licences, authors are advised to check their funder's requirements before selecting a licence, to ensure compliance.
+Authors are advised to check their funder's open access requirements, to ensure compliance.
 See here to find out more about how authors can discover funders’ OA policies and meet their requirements.

 All Springer Nature journals with an open access option offer intergovernmental organisation (IGO) versions of Creative Commons licences on request, where required by the author’s employer.